-John C. Hutcheson Gallery: Ron Lambert
+John C. Hutcheson Gallery: Ron Lambert is in the past.

 Lipscomb University's Art Department presents works by Ron Lambert, Monday, Feb.
 3-Tuesday, Feb.
 28, in the John C. Hutcheson Gallery (located in the James D. Hughes Center).
 An artist talk and reception with Lambert will be held on Monday, Feb.
 3, at 6 p.m., in the Hughes Center.